ArtemisGlobal/NASA_SpaceApps2022/README.md

 https://2022.spaceappschallenge.org/challenges/2022-challenges/steam/teams/team-artemis-2/project) in Washington D.C.

 ## Overview
 Our challenge topic is Turning STEM into STEAM [https://2022.spaceappschallenge.org/challenges/2022-challenges/steam/details]( https://2022.spaceappschallenge.org/challenges/2022-challenges/steam/details).
-We chose different images collected by James Webb Space Telescope, and transformed them into music.
+We chose different images collected by James Webb Space Telescope, and wrote a script that transforms them into music.
 We also set up a web application to let user interact with our program.
-Specifically, the user can upload a custom audio and choose a image.
+Specifically, the user can upload a custom audio file and choose a celestial image that was captured on a day of personal significance.
 We transform the image into sound and combine it with the audio that the user provided to create a new experience that connects the personal with the cosmic.

 This Github repo shows the core algorithm that:
 - loads an audio file